ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 <
 ```

-If a request is made with valid authentication information, but the authenticated user does not have the required permission, an authorization failure will occur.
+When a request is made with valid authentication information, if the authenticated user does not have the required permission, an authorization failure will occur.

 ```
 curl -k -v https://localhost:9090/foo/bar -H "Authorization: Bearer <token>"